ETS-Android1/acconeer-android-example-apps/README.md

 ## Installation Instructions

-Install the example APKs according to the instructions [here](https://developer.android.com/distribute/marketing-tools/alternative-distribution#unknown-sources) for installing APKs from unknown sources.
+Install the example APKs according to the instructions for installing APKs from unknown sources [here](https://developer.android.com/distribute/marketing-tools/alternative-distribution#unknown-sources).

-As you run the app for the first time it too will ask for relevant permissions.
+As you run the app for the first time it will ask for relevant permissions.

 When installation is complete, please run the app as follows: